 Science Education Classroom Visits & Lab Tours

 Our staff, students and faculty spend many hours each year visiting schools and community organizations.
 Outreach activities can include scientists visiting schools, giving talks at assemblies, discussions with students, or participation in events such as career fairs and science and technology camps.We also offer building and lab tours to K-12 schools by appointment.
-Additionally, beginning Fall of 2013, we will offer portable classrooms with a focus on dendrochronology.
-Please email Pamela Pelletier at firstname.lastname@example.org or call (520) 248-9933.
+Additionally, we offer classroom visits with a focus on dendrochronology.
+Please email Pamela Pelletier at firstname.lastname@example.org or call (520) 621.0984.